-The decline in the working age population has many economists worried about a looming disaster for growth and sustainability.
-In Japan, the ratio of workers to non-workers fell about 25 years ago and contributed to what’s became known as the Lost Decade.
+The decline in the working-age population has many economists worried about a looming disaster for growth and sustainability.
+In Japan, the ratio of workers to non-workers fell about 25 years ago and contributed to what’s become known as the Lost Decade.
 The country’s economic growth has stalled, inflation has been near zero, and the burden of social programs has led to the highest debt-to-gross domestic product ratio in the developed world.

 Preparing Your Portfolio